Severe Thunderstorm Warning issued for McKenzie, Williams by NWS - News Break

 Severe Thunderstorm Warning issued for McKenzie, Williams by NWS

-Effective: 2021-07-08 18:07:00 CDT Expires: 2021-07-08 18:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Torrential rainfall is occurring with this storm, and may lead to flash flooding.
-Do not drive your vehicle through flooded roadways.
-Target Area: McKenzie; Williams A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 630 PM CDT FOR NORTHWESTERN MCKENZIE AND SOUTHWESTERN WILLIAMS COUNTIES At 606 PM CDT, a severe thunderstorm was located near Williston, moving southeast at 40 mph.
+Effective: 2021-07-08 17:53:00 CDT Expires: 2021-07-08 18:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: McKenzie; Williams The National Weather Service in Bismarck has issued a * Severe Thunderstorm Warning for Northwestern McKenzie County in northwestern North Dakota Southwestern Williams County in northwestern North Dakota * Until 630 PM CDT. * At 552 PM CDT, a severe thunderstorm was located 7 miles northwest of Williston, moving east at 30 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
-At 559 PM CDT, a 61 mph wind gust was reported 5 miles southwest of Williston.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees.
-This severe thunderstorm will remain over mainly rural areas of northwestern McKenzie and southwestern Williams Counties, including the following locations...
-Lewis And Clark State Park, Trenton and Spring Brook.
+Expect wind damage to roofs, siding, and trees. * This severe thunderstorm will be near Williston around 600 PM CDT.
 HAIL...1.00IN WIND...60MPHalerts.weather.gov

 Comments / 0